 35 And Jesus went throughout all the cities and villages, teaching in their synagogues and proclaiming the gospel of the kingdom and healing every disease and every affliction.
 Matthew 9:35 (ESV)

 Even at the height of its glory.
-Alexander’s empire would be nothing in comparison to the glory of Jesus’ eternal kingdom which will one day replace all earthly governments.
+Alexander’s empire would be nothing in comparison to the glory of Jesus’ eternal kingdom, which will one day replace all earthly governments.
 We have the privilege of being invited into that kingdom through the gift of faith in Jesus and His sacrifice on the cross for us.
-The purification of faith allows us to spend eternity in the presence of a holy God, something we could never possibly achieve through our own effort.
+This complete purification and forgiveness through faith allows us to spend our eternity in the presence of a holy God, something we could never achieve through our own efforts and abilities.

 As the apostle Paul wrote in the New Testament:

-As Daniel shows, earthly kingdoms will come and go, but the kingdom of God in Jesus Christ will stand forever.
-May we all choose to be with Him there.
+As Daniel’s prophecies showed, earthly kingdoms will come and go, but the kingdom of God in Jesus Christ will replace them all and stand forever.
+May we all choose to be with Him in His kingdom.

 Reflection

-What is one worry in my life that I can place in the loving hands of a sovereign God?
-May He lift it from us to remove that burden today.
+What is one nagging worry or concern in my life that I can place in the hands of a loving and sovereign God?
+He desires to lift the weight of that burden from us today.

 Lord, we worship You and glorify You.
 Forgive my sins through the death and resurrection of Jesus and help me to forgive others through Your divine love.
 Bless and protect my loved ones and even my enemies.
 In Jesus’ name we pray, Amen.